Polyozellus multiplex: Similar species

+Other species of Polyozellus are easy to mistake for P. multiplex, as prior to 2018, the genus was thought to be monotypic, but was split into 5 species.
+Species are mainly distinguished by location, with P. multiplex only being confirmed on the Eastern coast.
+Other species like P. astrolazulinus, P. mariae, and P. marimargaretae have also been identified on the East coast and therefore identification may be more difficult in regions of overlap.

 Habitat and distribution

 Polyozellus multiplex is an ectomycorrhizal species, meaning that the hyphae of the fungus grow in a mutualistic association with the roots of plants, but the fungal hyphae generally do not penetrate the cells of the plant's roots.
 The species grows in coniferous woods under spruce and fir, and more frequently at higher elevations.
 It is most often encountered in summer and fall.

 This species is northern and alpine in distribution, and rarely encountered.
 Collections have been made in the United States (including Maine, Oregon, Colorado, New Mexico, and Alaska), Canada (Quebec and British Columbia), China, Japan, and Korea.
+In North America, collections are still being re-catalogued to reflect the separation of the 5 species of Polyozellus.
 The disjunct distribution of this species in North America and East Asia has been noted to occur in a number of other fungal species as well.
 P. multiplex is also found in the Queen Charlotte Islands, where it is commercially harvested.

 Uses

 Edibility

 Polyozellus multiplex is edible, and is collected for sale in Asian countries such as Korea, Japan, and China.
-In North America, it is sometimes collected recreationally, and commercially.
-The taste is described as mild, and the odor as mild or aromatic.
+In North America, it is sometimes collected recreationally and commercially.
+The taste is described as mild and the odor as mild or aromatic.
 Mycologist David Arora claims the flavor to be inferior to Craterellus.
 It can be prepared by cooking.
-Fruit bodies may be preserved by drying.
+The fruit bodies may be preserved by drying.